rb58853/supabase-mcp-server/README.md

 ### Automatic Versioning of Database Changes

 "With great power comes great responsibility."
-While `execute_sql_query` tool coupled with aptly named `live_dangerously` tool provide a powerful and simple way to manage your Supabase database, it also means that dropping a table or modifying one is one chat message away.
+While `execute_postgresql` tool coupled with aptly named `live_dangerously` tool provide a powerful and simple way to manage your Supabase database, it also means that dropping a table or modifying one is one chat message away.
 In order to reduce the risk of irreversible changes, since v0.3.8 the server supports:
 - automatic creation of migration scripts for all write & destructive sql operations executed on the database
 - improved safety mode of query execution, in which all queries are categorized in:
   - `safe` type: always allowed.
 Includes all read-only ops.
   - `write`type: requires `write` mode to be enabled by the user.
   - `destructive` type: requires `write` mode to be enabled by the user AND a 2-step confirmation of query execution for clients that do not execute tools automatically.

+### Universal Safety Mode
+Since v0.3.8 Safety Mode has been standardized across all services (database, API, SDK) using a universal safety manager.
+This provides consistent risk management and a unified interface for controlling safety settings across the entire MCP server.

+All operations (SQL queries, API requests, SDK methods) are categorized into risk levels:
+- `Low` risk: Read-only operations that don't modify data or structure (SELECT queries, GET API requests)
+- `Medium` risk: Write operations that modify data but not structure (INSERT/UPDATE/DELETE, most POST/PUT API requests)
+- `High` risk: Destructive operations that modify database structure or could cause data loss (DROP/TRUNCATE, DELETE API endpoints)
+- `Extreme` risk: Operations with severe consequences that are blocked entirely (deleting projects)

+Safety controls are applied based on risk level:
+- Low risk operations are always allowed
+- Medium risk operations require unsafe mode to be enabled
+- High risk operations require unsafe mode AND explicit confirmation
+- Extreme risk operations are never allowed

+This universal approach ensures consistent protection across all server components while providing flexibility for legitimate operations when needed.

 ## Feature Changelog